hermanops/ansible-role-dsmrreader/README.md

 For the admin password in the webinterface, you can set a password in the playbook (see example playbook below).

+To tell the role if you want to install dsmrreader as a datalogger or not, you can set enable_datalogger to True or False.

 Dependencies
 ------------